Back to the home page

 Now Windows will ask for a reboot, in order to perform the error check.
 So reboot.
 During the reboot, Windows will do an error check with CHKDSK.

-In Windows 8.x and 10 the procedure is as follows:
+In Windows 10 the procedure is as follows:

 - Swipe in from the right edge of the screen and tap Search.
 Or if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search.
 Enter This PC in the search box, and then tap or click This PC.